SmartThingsCommunity/st-device-sdk-c-ref/apps/esp8266/st_lamp/README.md

 ### 4.2.
 Update device information

-To properly connect to the SmartThings cloud, you must update the device information registered in the cloud equally with IoT devices.
-There are two types of information that need to be updated :
+In order to properly connect to the SmartThings cloud, you must equally update the device information registered in the cloud to IoT devices.
+There are two types of information that need to be updated as follows:

 - device_info.json